design-first/system-runtime/README.md

 Runtime has a micro NoSQL Database that stores your components and you can export/import them into another Runtime NoSQL Database.

 Thanks to Runtime NoSQL Database, you can compose your model with an another one.

-#### A component factory

-Runtime uses the [Model-Driven Architecture](http://www.omg.org/mda/) approach to create classes based on your design.
-Use them to instantiate your components.

 #### A workflow engine